ibexa/documentation-developer/docs/guide/limitations.md

 ### OwnerLimitation

-A Limitation to specify that only the owner of the Content item gets the selected access right.
+Specifies that only the owner of the Content item gets the selected access right.

 |                 |                                                                                                |
 |-----------------|------------------------------------------------------------------------------------------------|